scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 7/15

 You attempt to disarm an opponent, forcing them to drop their weapon.
-The target makes a Defense or Dexterity save against your unarmed attack, on hit their weapon falls to the ground, landing in an adjacent tile of your chosing.
+The target makes a Defense or Dexterity save against your unarmed attack, on hit their weapon falls to the ground, landing in an adjacent tile of your choosing.
 A creature standing on that tile can spend 2 AP retrieving the weapon.

 ***Enhanced:*** On crit the target is also staggered until the end of their turn.